aureliano/caravela/README.md

 ## Examples
 Some examples are in the `example` module.
 There are some usage samples such as [check updates](./example/check_updates/github/main.go) and [update](./example/update/github/main.go).

+## Integration tests
+You can run integration tests from the test directory.
+The command `make integration-test` will execute some programs, that use the exported functions, and **check updates** and **update**.

 ## Contributing
 Please feel free to submit issues, fork the repository and send pull requests!